coder/coder/docs/faqs.md

 1. Run the `coder server` command below to retrieve the `psql` connection URL which includes the database user and password.
 2. `psql` into Postgres, and do a select query on the `users` table.
-3. Restart the `coder server`, pull up the Coder UI and log in (hope you remembered your password)
+3. Restart the `coder server`, pull up the Coder UI and log in (you will still need your password)

 ```sh
 coder server postgres-builtin-url